EdenCrow/edencrow.github.com/_src/content/blog/Hello World 2.md

 I should also note that I am not writing here as a guide.
 These are just the steps I have taken and my understanding of those steps, which could be wrong or inefficient.
 If you think they are, please [get in touch](/contact) -- I would love some feedback and criticism!
 {{< /notice >}}

-## Requirements
-It made sense to start by thinking about my requirements for the site and the tools that I would be using to build it.
-Otherwise, it would become too easy to get too in-depth with a method of work that didn't perform in a way that I didn't enjoy or expect.
-So, I made a list of what pages I wanted and the information they would convey to visitors:
 - **Home**: The landing page for new visitors.
 Somewhere to give a profile picture, a concise piece of information about myself and some links to my pages on other websites.
 - **About**: A more in-depth section about myself, projects and interests.
 - **Blog**: Somewhere to host posts (like this one!) that can be added to over time.